shanemarvinmay/interview-prep/system_design/scratch.md

 1. Define the problem space
 - ask specific questions and get constraints - define the scope of the project
     - who are our customers
-    - need to interact with existing system?
+    - Do we need to interact with existing system?
     - reliability need
     - data consistence/freshness need
     - storage and bandwidth need